matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 After a knock in a room, a member of the room can invite the knocker.

-To be able to implement this properly, two new endpoints need to be added: one in the Client-Server API and one in the Server-Server API.

 ## Restrictions
 There are restrictions to being able to set this membership.